-- The Commission recommends increases in the salaries of Constitutional Officers effective upon the official swearing into office January 2019 for newly elected officers or January 2019 for positions where the term has not expired. - The Commission recommends increases in the salaries of members of the General Assembly effective January 1, 2019. - The Commission recommends removing the salary supplement for the Speaker of the House, President Pro Tempore, and Speaker Pro Tempore.
+- The Commission recommends increases in the salaries of Constitutional Officers - The Commission recommends increases in the salaries of members of the General Assembly. - The Commission recommends an increase to the base salaries of the Speaker of the House, President Pro Tempore, and Speaker Pro Tempore and a removal of the salary supplement.